How to Apply Touch Up Paint using our Spray Cans

 Let the clearcoat dry for at least three days before using the rubbing compound.
 Do not use a heavy duty rubbing compound as it will dull the surface.
 Also, do not use polishing compound as this is not the same as rubbing compound.
 Use a medium duty rubbing compound like we sell on our site.

 Use a clean, very soft cloth like an old tee shirt (for example DO NOT USE PAPER PRODUCTS as the wood fibers will scratch the paint!).
 Place a small quantity of rubbing compound on the vehicle and use circular strokes and apply even pressure to the vehicle.
 It's almost like waxing a vehicle except the rubbing compound is like an extremely fine liquid sandpaper.
 Buff with a clean cloth to a high gloss.
 (You may want to spray some paint and clearcoat on a smooth surface and practice to get the feel of it.)
-Sometimes lots of pressure is required to make the clearcoat shine.
-The rubbing compound can also be applied by machine, but careful, it's very easy to burn the finish!
+Sometimes lots of pressure is required to make the clear shine.
+The rubbing compound can also be applied by machine, but careful, it's very easy to burn the paint!
 You can get the same results by hand, it will just take a bit longer.

 Poor or no shine